papajessie/swcdocs/translate.md

     epPanel_anh40_header 'Celebrate the 40th Anniversary of Star Wars' epPanel_anh40_r_body "Collect Death Star Crates and earn Data Fragments for the new [c][FFB74A]Artoo & Threepio[-][/c] equipment.
 With this equipment, R2-D2 changes from vehicle repair to stunning enemy turrets, with C-3PO's help!\n\nDeath Star Crates are found in Objectives, Shop, and Infonet (once daily.)
 Also in Heroic Defense starting 5/2." epPanel_anh40_title 'Star Wars: 40th Anniversary Event'
+    epPanel_anh40rr_e_body 'Collect Death Star Crates and earn Data Fragments for [c][FFB74A]Lord Vader[-][/c] equipment.
+With this equipment, Darth Vader will bring troopers of the 501st Legion with him into battle!\n\nDeath Star Crates are in Objectives and the Shop until 8/23.
+Collect your Daily Death Star Crate each day until 8/17.' epPanel_anh40rr_header 'Death Star Crates Have Reappeared on the Black Market!' epPanel_anh40rr_r_body 'Collect Death Star Crates and earn Data Fragments for the newly updated [c][FFB74A]Artoo & Threepio[-][/c] equipment.
+With this equipment, R2-D2 changes from vehicle repair to stunning [c][FFB74A]and damaging[-][/c] enemy turrets!\n\nDeath Star Crates are in Objectives and the Shop until 8/23.
+Collect your Daily Death Star Crate each day until 8/17.' epPanel_anh40rr_title 'Death Star Crates'
     epPanel_arcBiome_Jetpack_e_body 'Unlock new [c][FFAA33]Arctic Jump Trooper[-][/c] equipment, which boosts damage and move speeds on Hoth!
 These Data Fragments can be found in any Bronzium or better crate, but fragments drop rates are highest in [c][FFAA33]Arctic Ops Crates[-][/c].\n\nArctic Ops Crates can only be found this week!
 Find them in Objectives and the daily crate.
 Premium crates are in the Shop.' epPanel_arcBiome_Jetpack_header_e 'Equip your Jump Troopers for Freezing Temperatures' epPanel_arcBiome_Jetpack_header_r 'Equip your Jetpack Troopers for Freezing Temperatures'